mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Graduated MSc software engineering</h1>
       <section>
         <p>
           In 2015, I graduated my MSc in Software Engineering from Sofia University.
 I appreciated every subject we went through and found them practical applications in my day to day development process.
-For my last class I developed a programming language with distributed front end and call stack.
+For my last class, I developed a programming language with a distributed front end and call stack.
         </p>
         <p>
           My thesis was on topic "Remote Access to Physical and Virtual Machines" and was related to modules of what we later called Rhyme.com.